Coen, Queensland

 Coen is a rural town and coastal locality in the Shire of Cook, Queensland, Australia.
-The town of Coen is inland on the Peninsula Developmental Road, the main road on the Cape York Peninsula in far northern Queensland.
-The community is quite busy, particularly in the dry season, with all tourists and visitors travelling the Peninsula Development Road up to the tip of Cape York having to pass through the town.
+The town is situated inland, on the Peninsula Developmental Road, the main road on the Cape York Peninsula in far north Queensland.
+The community is quite busy, particularly in the dry season, because tourists and visitors travelling on the Peninsula Development Road up to the tip of Cape York have to pass through the town.